-This honey poppy seed dressing is sweet, slightly tangy and majorly delicious!
-I put it on just about any salad!
-A family favorite.
+This Honey Poppy Seed Dressing is sweet, slightly tangy and majorly delicious and can be used on just about any salad!
+Yields 1-1/2 cups.

 I can’t believe I haven’t shared this dressing with you by now.
 It’s only been a minor obsession of mine since a few years ago when I first tried it.
 Back then, I was a strict ranch person with an occasional Greek, Caesar, Italian and Catalina (depending on the salad).
 My eyes would’ve just skip over something like this at the grocery store.
 Why?
 I have no idea.

-A few years ago my sisters Kelly, Julie and I flew down south to visit our sister Christine for a long weekend.
-On one of those blessed days without children we all were sitting outside gabbing and my sister turned out the most fantastical salad I’ve ever seen.
+This was until a few years ago when my sisters Kelly, Julie and I flew down to visit our sister Christine for a long weekend.
+On one of those days we all were sitting outside gabbing and my sister served us the most fantastic salad I’ve ever seen.
 It had just about everything and anything in it.
-Things like salami, bell pepper, pear and mushrooms- you know things my family will never eat alone or mixed together in a salad.
-It was a hodge-podge salad with literally 16+ different toppings.
-We made her write down everything in that salad and when we tried to replicate it at home it just wasn’t quite the same.
-I think it had something to do with somebody else making it for me.
-Why is that when other people make you food it just tastes BETTER?
+Things like salami, bell pepper, pear and mushrooms.
+It was an everything but this kitchen sink type of salad with literally 16+ different toppings.

-Annnnnyway, THE DRESSING!
-With her salad was a bottle of this amazing poppy seed dressing.
-I was a little sketchy about trying it because it was white and wasn’t any of the dressings I mentioned above.
+She served this salad with an amazing poppy seed dressing.
+I was a little sketchy about trying it because it wasn’t any of the dressings I mentioned above.
 Back then, I liked what I liked ya know?
-But I ever so quickly added poppy seed dressing to my list of favs.
+But I ever so quickly added poppy seed dressing to my list of favorites.